How to Style a Sofa Table for Early Spring

 Check off the greenery from the list of elements.

-To anchor the other end of the sofa table, I used the awesome metal lantern that we bought last fall in Granbury, Texas.
+To anchor the other end of the sofa table, I used an awesome metal lantern that we bought two years ago in Granbury, Texas.
+(Great small town with restaurants and shops and flea markets.)
 It’s shape and style adds interest to my early spring sofa table.

 I also added a candle inside and set the lantern on more coffee table books.